ksh168/smolink-url_shortener/README.md

 **All this data will be stored in a [sqlite3](https://www.sqlite.org/index.html) database**

+### Goals of this project

+:white_check_mark: Users can create personalized URLs

+:white_check_mark: Check user input to make sure it's URL

+:white_check_mark: Support for ftp[s]

+:white_check_mark: Ability to view stats for individual links by adding "/stats" to URL

+* [ ] User can create a account and then generate and manage all the links and their stats from there

+* [ ] Security against cyber attacks

+(more will be added along the way)

 * **"link" Table in the Database**
 <img src="https://github.com/ksh168/url_shortener/blob/master/link%20table.png" width="50%" height="50%">

 ## User Interface